tpope/vim-fireplace/README.markdown

 ### Transparent setup

 Fireplace.vim talks to nREPL.
+With Leiningen, it connects automatically using the `.nrepl-port` file created when you run `lein repl`.
+If you are starting nREPL some other way, run `:Connect` and enter the host and port.
-With Leiningen, it connects automatically based on `.nrepl-port`, otherwise it's just a `:Connect` away.
-You can connect to multiple instances of nREPL for different projects, and it will use the right one automatically.
+You can connect to
+multiple instances of nREPL for different projects, and it will use the right one automatically.
 ClojureScript support is just as seamless with [Piggieback][].